An Ontology-Based Recommender System with an Application to the Star Trek Television Franchise: Materials and Methods

-A \emph{semantic similarity function} on $O$ is a function that computes pairwise similarities between entities~\cite{Matar2008}.
+In computer science, an~ontology is a semantic organization of entities describing a particular domain~\cite{Gruber2009}.
+The~simplest kind of ontology is a tree with root node $\phi$, which represents the most general entity.
+The~structure extends down from the root node to other more specific entities related by the \textit{is-a} relation.
+Formally, an~ontology, $O$, is a tuple, ($E$,$\phi$,$p$), where $E$ is a set of entities, $\phi$ is the root entity having $\phi\in E$, and~$p$ is the parent entity function $p:E \rightarrow E$, defined in such a way that each entity has an unique an non-cyclical path to $\phi$.
+A semantic similarity function on $O$ is a function that computes pairwise similarities between entities~\cite{Matar2008}.
 Let~$t$ and~$u$ be entities in $O$.
-Most of these functions are built from the following primitives: \begin{description} \item[] $d$: The maximum number of steps from any entity to $\phi$. \item[] $m$: The maximum number of steps between any pair of entities. \item[] $depth_t$: The number of steps from entity $t$ to $\phi$. \item[] $path_{t,u}$: The number of steps from entity $t$ to entity $u$. \item[] $LCS_{t,u}$: The \emph{least common subsumer} of $t$ and $u$ (i.e. their deepest common ancestor). \item[] $IC_t$: The \emph{information content} (IC) of entity $t$ as proposed by Resnik et al.~\cite{Resnik1999}. $IC$ is a measure of the informativeness of an entity in a hierarchy obtained from statistics gathered from a corpus.
-In our scenario, the corpus is a the collection items, each of which is represented by a set of features associated to entities in an ontology.
-Thus, the $IC$ of an entity $t$ is defined as $IC_t=-\log{P(t)}$, where $P(t)$ is the probability of $t$ in the corpus.
-For instance, assume the corpus of items to be a set of TV episodes whose features are themes from a theme ontology.
-Also assume the following path of theme entities in a \textit{is-a} chain: ``wedding ceremony''$\rightarrow$``ceremony''$\rightarrow$``event''$\rightarrow\phi$.
-The probability $P(t)$ of an entity $t$ is the ratio between its number of occurrences $f_t$ and the total number of entity occurrences in the corpus~$M$.
+Most of these functions are built from the following~primitives: \begin{enumerate} \item[] $d$: The maximum number of steps from any entity to $\phi$. \item[] $m$: The maximum number of steps between any pair of entities. \item[] $depth_t$: The number of steps from entity $t$ to $\phi$. \item[] $path_{t,u}$: The number of steps from entity $t$ to entity $u$. \item[] $LCS_{t,u}$: The least common subsumer of $t$ and $u$ (i.e., their deepest common ancestor). \item[] $IC_t$: The \emph{information content} (IC) of entity $t$ as proposed by Resnik~et~al.~\cite{Resnik1999}. $IC$ is a measure of the informativeness of an entity in a hierarchy obtained from statistics gathered from a corpus.
+In~our scenario, the~corpus is a collection of items, each of which is represented by a set of features associated with entities in an ontology.
+Thus, the~$IC$ of an entity $t$ is defined as $IC_t = -\log{P(t)}$, where $P(t)$ is the probability of $t$ in the corpus.
+For~instance, assume the corpus of items to be a set of TV episodes whose features are themes from a theme ontology.
+In~addition, assume the following path of theme entities in an is-a chain: ``wedding ceremony''$\rightarrow$``ceremony''$\rightarrow$``event''$\rightarrow\phi$.
+The~probability $P(t)$ of an entity $t$ is the ratio between its number of occurrences $f_t$ and the total number of entity occurrences in the corpus~$M$.
 Each occurrence of the theme ``wedding ceremony'' increases the counting up the hierarchy until $\phi$ is reached.
-Therefore, $P(\phi)=1$ and $IC_{\phi}=0$.
-The IC scores agree with the information theoretical principle that events having low probability are highly informative and vice versa. \end{description}
+Therefore, $P(\phi) = 1$ and $IC_{\phi} = 0$.
+The~IC scores agree with the information theoretical principle that events having low probability are highly informative and vice~versa. \end{enumerate}